Boris Johnson's brother steps down as Binance unit adviser - ExBulletin

 Boris Johnson’s brother steps down as Binance unit adviser

-– Binance said on Monday that Jo Johnson, brother of former British Prime Minister Boris Johnson, has resigned from his unit’s UK advisory board, as the cryptocurrency industry braces for further pain in the wake of the FTX fiasco last month.
+Dec.
+19 (Reuters) – Binance said on Monday that Jo Johnson, brother of former British Prime Minister Boris Johnson, had resigned from his unit’s UK advisory board, as the cryptocurrency industry braces for further news. suffering in the wake of the FTX fiasco last month.

 Johnson had joined Bifinity, a payments technology company that Binance launched in March this year, as an advisor in September, according to The Telegraph, which first reported news of his exit.